 The homepage features a live-sorting gallery which makes browsing easy for visitors.
 Set up your categories to customize the filtering choices.
 Clicking an image instantly loads more info without loading a new page by using AJAX.

-Portfolio is a well-designed and adaptable gallery theme.
+Portfolio is a well-designed and responsive WordPress gallery theme.
 It would work well for graphic designers, fashion designers, and other creatives.

 If your goal is to show off photographs and images, you can’t go wrong with Expression.